 First time to attach a bike computer to your spin bike?
 We’d recommend some help.
 You want to make sure you have extra parts to get the device up and running.
 Some of it are phone holder – to mount your device on the handlebars, cable ties, magnets, and dual-sided Velcro.

 Though they are not required, it is still better to have them handy.
 After all, it is better to have them and not need them, than not have them and need them.

 Here’s an [instructional home video] on basic setup and installation of a bike computer on a spin bike.

 There you have it.
 Our list of best spinning cycling computer.

 There is no doubt about the brand that topped this review.
 But, with three of their products on the list, which one is the best bike computer?

 Our money is going to Strada Wireless Bike Computer by CatEye.
-While it is originally intended for road bike use, there had been no reported issues when used with spin bikes.
 It accurately reads speed, time, and distance with the wireless sensor mounted to the fork leg.

 Strada Wireless Bike Computer by CatEye stood out from other bike computers due to its incredibly low weight.
 The way it is supposed to be attached with rubber straps instead of zip ties also had us choose it.
 While it is not GPS enabled, it still serves its purpose as the easiest training tool for your spin bike.